astromikemerri/ESPGPT/README.md

 You can ring the changes on which spoken voice you use, which ChatGPT model, its "temperature" (ie, how random its answers are) and the NCONV parameter, which specifies how long a conversation the code remembers.

+Also, feel free to play around with your own version of the code.
+For example, <A href="ESPGPTvoice.ino">here</a> is a draft that I am currently tinkering with where the conversation is voice-activated, triggered by the volume level that the microphone picks up.
+Presses of the button just pause and resume the conversation.
+If you find the sound triggering isn't working well, try pausing and resuming the conversaion, as this also makes the code recalibrate the background noise level.

 Have fun!